 When returning to the UK

-No matter where you return from, the government requires a full PCR test (on day 2 for Green, and day 2 & 7 for Amber) from an approved supplier which can be found here.
+No matter where you return from, the government requires a ‘Covid test’ taken before arriving to England, and a full PCR test (on day 2 for if vaccinated, and day 2 & 8 for if not vaccinated) from an approved supplier which can be found here.

 Foreign Office (FCDO) – Global Travel Advice

 The restrictions on travel are updated frequently, especially when countries are dealing with the virus at different stages and have different policies in place to what we have in the UK.